mindspore-ai/docs/install/mindspore_ascend310_install_pip_en.md

 - Other Linux systems can be installed with the following commands.

-    Choose one download link based on the system architecture.
+    Choose different download links based on the system architecture.

     ```bash
     # x86 run